AdobeDocs/photoshop-api/src/pages/index.md

 ![](images/AutomateContentCreation.png)

-### Automate your content creation
+### Streamline your content creation

-We can help you enhance your images quickly, for a fraction of the cost.
-Every time you upload a new photo, all your enhancements will automatically apply.
-No need to spend more money or time!
+With our API you can process images, remove backgrounds, adjust lighting and more, automatically and programmatically.
+It’s Photoshop on the go!

 <TextBlock slots="heading, text, image" theme="lightest" />